ahmetenesdur/locai/README.md

 ### 2. TypeScript Usage (Enhanced)

-If you have installed the package (`pnpm add -D ai-localization-tool`), you can use the `defineConfig` helper for full type safety and autocompletion.
+If you have installed the package (`pnpm add -D ai-localization-tool`), you can use the `defineConfig` helper for full type safety.

 ```typescript
 // localize.config.ts